EntCollNet/BugFlow/README.md

 ## BugFlow Modules
-The primary output of BigFlow is a set of modules that contain outline the tasks and resources needed to create digitization workflows for entomological collections.
+The primary output of BigFlow is a set of modules that outline the tasks and resources needed to create digitization workflows for entomological collections.
 They are actively being developed within this repository, and are available here:
 ### [Current BugFlow Modules](modules/)

 To see issues and tasks still pending, please see the github repository issues located here: